sdy60-2022/webring/README.md

             "url": "https://panoskam.github.io/",
             "feed": null
         }
-(note the title formatting: last name and then one letter of your first name)
 * Commit and Send Pull Request
+(note the title formatting: last name, then first letter of your first name and a period)

 ## How to add Banner Embed code to your CV